 When it comes to investing, it can be difficult to know when to stay in the market and when to pull your money out.
-Taking your money out of the market may seem like the safe option.
-After all, if stock prices continue to plummet, withdrawing your investments now could prevent you from losing even more.
-However, since the market has already fallen considerably, selling your shares now could result in those losses.
-Another analysis of your portfolio will help you determine which stocks are safest to sell and safest to invest in a bear market.
+Taking your money out of the stock market may seem like the safe option, especially if prices continue to plummet.
+However, selling your shares now could result in losses.
+It's important to analyze your portfolio and determine which stocks are safest to sell and safest to invest in a bear market.

 Don't sell a stock with long-term growth prospects just because it's lower in the bear market.
 Take this opportunity to continue investing in it.
 For older investors looking to convert stocks to cash, it's important to have a plan and not be too influenced by today's market.
 Even if you finally replace money, you've lost the opportunity for it to grow as you invested it and for your profits to increase.

 Common sense may be the best argument against switching to cash, and selling your shares after the market plunges means that you bought expensive and are selling low.
-But how smart is it really to sell assets for cash when the market changes?
 Read on to find out if your money is better on the market or under the mattress.
 Taking into account all factors, investing in the stock market is still one of the best ways to grow your wealth over time.